 Enabling healthcare professionals

 Healthcare professionals can have significant influence in supporting more disabled people and people with long-term health conditions to be active for life.
-We are committed to working with a broad range of healthcare professionals and their national bodies, as explored in our strategy, Achieving Inclusion Together.
+We are committed to working with a broad range of healthcare professionals and their national bodies.
 Here you will find lots of useful information for healthcare professionals looking to offer more inclusive activity.

 Everyone deserves the right to be active.
 There are 11.5 million disabled people in England but the least active group in our society.
 Disabled people are twice as likely to be inactive than non-disabled people, yet seven in ten state they want to be more active.

 Healthcare professionals are an important point of contact and referral for disabled people looking to be active.
 Evidence shows that one in four patients would be more active if advised by a healthcare professional.